 • Member, CPR Arbitration Committee, 2016 - present

-• Member, CPR Task Force on Arbitrator Disclosures, 2023 - present
+• Member, CPR Task Force on Arbitrator Disclosures, 2023-2024

 • Previously, member of CPR Executive Advisory Committee